wennj/bmnpv-haplotype-determination/README.md

 ## Prerequisites

-To apply the workflow described below, it is necessary that the [same]{.underline} DNA has been sequenced twice using Illumina (short read) and Nanopore (long read) sequencing.
+To apply the workflow described below, it is necessary that DNA from **the same DNA extraction** has been sequenced using bot Illumina (short read) and Nanopore (long read) sequencing technologies.

 ## Further reading